Best Things to Do in Bayeux

 Inaugurated in 1874, the Baron Gerard Museum in Bayeux is a museum that combines art and history.
 It has a large collection of historical artifacts and works of art, ranging from prehistoric times to the twentieth century.
 It is worth noting its beautiful medieval tapestries.

-In addition, the museum houses an important collection of Gallo-Roman objects and an interesting collection of paintings and sculptures of the nineteenth and twentieth centuries.
+In addition, the museum houses an important collection of Gallo-Roman objects and an interesting collection of paintings and sculptures from the 19th and 20th centuries.
 The Baron Gerard Museum is a must-see for those interested in the history and art of Normandy.

 Information of interest: